Skip to Content

 Method

-1. In a high speed blender, blend yolks and lemon juice on medium low speed until just combined.
+1. In a high speed blender, blend the yolks and the lemon juice on medium low speed until just combined.

-2. Transfer hot melted butter to a liquid measuring cup.
-With the blender running pour the butter very slowly in a steady stream into the egg mixture through the top.
+2. Transfer the hot melted butter to a liquid measuring cup.
+With the blender running, remove the fill cap in the lid and pour the butter very slowly in a steady stream into the egg mixture.
 Blend until pale yellow and slightly thickened.

 3. Remove the sauce from the blender and use immediately or set aside in a bowl, covered with plastic wrap, pressing it down until it touches the sauce.
 When ready to serve, stir in 1 or 2 tablespoons of hot water and stir until desired consistency.

-1. Sauce will thicken as it cools, if you’re wanting to reheat it DO NOT use the microwave.
-Either heat the sauce in a small saucepan set over low heat with 2 more tablespoons of melted butter, stirring constantly for 1-2 minutes OR add the sauce to a double boiler and allow the steam to reheat it while stirring constently.
-If the sauce gets too much heat you will cook the eggs and end up with an uneven consistency.
+1. Hollandaise sauce will thicken as it cools, when you want to reheat, DO NOT use the microwave.
+Heat the sauce in a small saucepan, over low heat with 2 more tablespoons of melted butter, stirring constantly for 1-2 minutes.
+Alternatively, add the sauce to a double boiler and allow the steam to reheat it while stirring constantly.
+If the sauce gets too much heat, the eggs will cook and the consistency of the sauce will be uneven.

 Nutrition Info